akanalytics/odonata/docs/README.md

 # Odonata
-A chess engine written in Rust.
+A simple chess engine written in Rust.

 ## Background
 My lockdown hobby was writing a chess engine, and learning Python and Rust in the process.
-Currently Odonata's available to play as a bot on Lichess, though Odonata only plays blitz and bullet games right now, as she's running on my media centre, and Netflix stutters if she's thinking too hard...
+Currently Odonata is available to play as a bot on Lichess, though Odonata only plays blitz and bullet games right now, as she's running on my media centre, and Netflix stutters if she's thinking too hard...

 I started Decemeber 2020.
 Python and Rust are very different from Java, which I had programmed maybe 10 years previous.
 Certainly my first efforts at Rust are not very clean, clever or idiomatic, but the code improves as I revist areas to build improvements.

 Im aware that this is now yet another chess engine, with yet another set of Python bindings.
-In part this is because for me, the project was intended as a learning exercise, but also there did not appear to be a Python native extension available.
-If any library owners, either Rust or Python, have the time to chat about how I can avoid duplication or rationize things in terms of Python chess extension modules in Rust, please email!
+In part this is because the project was intended as a learning exercise, but also there did not appear to be a Python native extension available.
+If any library owners, either Rust or Python, have or plan native extensions and want to chat about how I can avoid duplication or rationize things in terms of Python chess extension modules, please email!

 ## Lichess